 - How do we best serve their needs?

-- How do we create moments for them that really disrupt their self care experience?
+- How do we create moments that really disrupt their self care experience?

-- How do we provide products that are different and really added value to their routine?
+- How do we provide products that are different and added value to their routine?

 That perspective has continued to serve us.

 How do you balance that customer-first community-first mentality with some of the less glamorous aspects of creating a product?

 Lee: We're first-time creative entrepreneurs, so we're always learning how to balance everything else with the work of overseeing the company as founders and co-CEOs.